metiko/CSP-G21/ansible/README.md

     ```shell
     sudo apt install ansible -y
     ```
-4. (a) The .env file in roles/wordpress/files/.env is encrypted, so you have to create yours
+4. (a) Fill out the configuration in the .env file located at roles/wordpress/files/.env
-   (b) Set up the inventory.txt file with your slaves
+   (b) Set up the inventory.txt file with prometheus and grafana instance under monitor-server and wordpress instances under Node-servers
    (c) Provide the private_key_file path in the ansible.cfg

 5. Run the ansible playbook command